elf4j/elf4j-provider/README.md

 application's log volume, such that the bandwidth is in general large enough compared to the volume, to the extent that buffer overload is still a situation that happens, but rarely over time.

-For example, depending on the actual target log repository (the standard stream destinations are often redirected/replaced by the host environment or user), further manoeuvres may help the data collecting performance.
+To keep chronic order of logs, the elf4j-engine atomically flushes each log entry only once.
+However, more flushes may happen automatically, depending on the actual target log repository (the standard stream destinations are often redirected/replaced by the host environment or user).
+Sometimes, further manoeuvres may help the data collecting performance.
 For example, if the target repository is a log file on disk, then

 ```shell